maelhos/gmogoat.fr/content/posts/two-descent.md

 $$\alpha x + \beta y + \gamma z \equiv 0 \pmod{4abc}$$

 *But...
-This is only a necessary condition ?* Yes... but there is more to it, we actually know that the solution space of quadratic forms is ... you gessed it ... a lattice !
+This is only a necessary condition ?* Yes... but there is more to it, we actually know that the solution space of quadratic forms is ... you guessed it ... a lattice !

 {{< figure src="/images/LLL.jpg" >}}